kusor/triton-kbmapi/docs/index.md

 Response-Time: 23
 ```

-#### RecoverToken (POST /pivtokens/:guid/recover)
+#### ReplacePivtoken (POST /pivtokens/:guid/replace)

-When a token is no longer available (lost, damaged, accidentally reinitialized,
+When a pivtoken is no longer available (lost, damaged, accidentally reinitialized,
 etc.), a recovery must be performed.
-This allows a new token to replace the
+This allows a new pivtoken to replace the
-unavailable token.
-When a recovery is required, an operator initiates the
+unavailable pivtoken.
+When a replacement is required, an operator initiates the
 recovery process on the CN.
 This recovery process on the CN will decrypt the
-current `recovery_token` value for the lost token that was created during the
+current `recovery_token` value for the lost pivtoken that was created during the
-lost token's CreateToken request or a subsequent `CreateToken` request.
+lost pivtoken's CreatePivtoken request or a subsequent `CreatePivtoken` request.
 For some TBD amount of time, earlier `recovery_token` values may also be allowed
 to account for propagation delays when updating recovery configurations using
 changefeed.
 KBMAPI may also optionally periodically purge members of
-a token's `recovery_tokens` array that are sufficiently old to no longer
+a pivtoken's `recovery_tokens` array that are sufficiently old to no longer
 be considered valid (even when accounting for propagation delays).

-The CN submits a RecoverToken request to replace the unavailable token
+The CN submits a ReplacePivtoken request to replace the unavailable pivtoken
-with a new token.
-The `:guid` parameter is the guid of the unavailable token.
+with a new pivtoken.
+The `:guid` parameter is the guid of the unavailable pivtoken.
-The data included in the request is identical to that of a CreateToken request.
+The data included in the request is identical to that of a CreatePivtoken request.
-The major difference is that instead of using a token's 9e key to sign the date
+The major difference is that instead of using a pivtoken's 9e key to sign the date
 field, the decrypted `recovery_token` value is used as the signing key.

 Instead of HTTP Signature auth using the SSH key, HMAC signature using the
 `recovery_token` as value will be used.

-If the lost token does not exists in KBMAPI we should reject the request with
+If the lost pivtoken does not exists in KBMAPI we should reject the request with
 a `404 Not Found` response.

 If the request fails the authentication requests, a `401 Unauthorized` error
 is returned.

-If all the checks succeed, the information from the old token (`:guid`) is
+If all the checks succeed, the information from the old pivtoken (`:guid`) is
-moved to a history entry for that token.
+moved to a history entry for that pivtoken.
 Any subsequent requests to
 `/pivtokens/:guid` should either return a `404 Not found` reply.
 Note we do
 not try to return a `301 Moved Permanently` response with a new pivtoken
 location because we could have a request to a pivtoken which has already been
 replaced by another, which in turn has been replaced by another one ...

-The newly created token will then be returned, together with the proper
+The newly created pivtoken will then be returned, together with the proper
 `Location` header (`/pivtokens/:new_guid`).
 In case of network/retry issues,
 additional attempts to retrieve the new pivtoken information should be made
-through `CreateToken` end-point for the new token, and these requests should
+through `CreateToken` end-point for the new pivtoken, and these requests should
-be signed by the new token 9e key, instead of using HMAC with the old token
+be signed by the new pivtoken 9e key, instead of using HMAC with the old pivtoken
 `recovery_token`.

 An example request: